DC 7919Endocrine System38 CFR § 4.119

 The VA rates C-cell hyperplasia of the thyroid under Diagnostic Code (DC) 7919, governed by 38 CFR 38 CFR § 4.119.
 The diagnostic code establishes the specific rating tiers and severity criteria the VA examiner applies.

-Can C-cell hyperplasia of the thyroid qualify for TDIU (Total Disability Individual Unemployability)?
+Can C-cell hyperplasia of the thyroid qualify for TDIU?

-What evidence do I need to establish service connection for C-cell hyperplasia of the thyroid?
+What evidence supports a higher rating for C-cell hyperplasia of the thyroid?

-What is the C&P exam like for C-cell hyperplasia of the thyroid?
+What happens at the C&P exam for C-cell hyperplasia of the thyroid?

 Get a Personalized Rating Analysis